Prakash John: Bush, Funkadelic, Parliament, 1969-1971

-In 1965, John went to a Wilson Pickett concert and was inspired to become a professional musician--not so much by Pickett's performance, but by that of the opening act, The Rogues (aka The Five Rogues).
+In 1965, John went to a Wilson Pickett concert and was inspired to become a professional musician—not so much by Pickett's performance, but by that of the opening act, The Rogues (aka The Five Rogues).
 At his school, he formed his first R&B group, The Trikq, which served as the rhythm section for another band, George Olliver & The Soul Children.
-He became good enough that, in 1970, he was scouted, and asked to audition, for a band called Mandala--which was the new name of, incredibly, The Rogues.
+He became good enough so that, in 1970, he was scouted, and asked to audition, for a band called Mandala—which was the new name of, incredibly, The Rogues.
 Mandala was about to break up, but some of its members formed a new band, Bush, which consisted of guitarist Domenic Troiano, singer Roy Kenner, keyboardist Hugh Sullivan, John, and the Finnish-Canadian drummer Pentti Glan (aka 'Whitey').
 It was Glan who would have the most influence on John, who said "He was a tremendous drummer and had tremendous sense of groove and an unusual grasp of funk for that time, the New Orleans funk.
 Because I liked his style of playing and I shaped mine to suit that, it was like magic when we played."
 Bush moved to Los Angeles, recorded the album Bush, toured with Steppenwolf, and played with, among others, John Mayall and Three Dog Night.
-Bush then broke up--Troiano and Kenner left to join James Gang and Glan went to work on the solo album of Steppenwolf frontman John Kay.
+Bush then broke up—Troiano and Kenner left to join James Gang and Glan went to work on the solo album of Steppenwolf frontman John Kay.

 While in Los Angeles, John also taught guitar to Nick St. Nicholas (Steppenwolf), Kenny Gradney (Delaney & Bonnie and Little Feat), and Rosemary Butler (Birtha).

-Also at that time, John was asked to play on the recording of Van Morrison's album Moondance.
-He was invited, by Bobby Whitlock, to join Derek & the Dominos, and he was asked, by Rick Derringer and Edgar Winter, to join White Trash, with Winter asking three times.
-He declined these offers (to his regret).
+At that time, John declined several prestigious recording offers (Van Morrison's album Moondance) He was invited, by Bobby Whitlock, to join Derek & the Dominos, and he was asked, by Rick Derringer and Edgar Winter, to join White Trash, with Winter asking three times.
 Instead, he spent some time as a counselor at a camp for handicapped children, where his mother was a teacher.